quantgirluk/Yield-Curves-Visual/learn_more.md

 - The Heatmap shows the yield curve evolution over time in two dimensions.
 It is worth noting that the heatmap provides the same picture as  the 3-D surface when viewed from above.

-- The animation illustrates the evolution of the yield curve over time and allows us to see the different shapes that it takes.

 - Finally, the spread yield shows the difference between long and short term interest rates